thisismypassport/shrinko8/README.md

 * png - Pico-8 cart exported into a png
 * rom - Pico-8 cart exported into a rom
 * lua - raw lua code, with no headers
+* auto - try to determine automatically from content

 E.g:
 ```